The Complete Guide to Amazon Keyword Bidding Strategies

 When Using Dynamic Bidding Makes Sense

-The only purpose of dynamic bidding is using it when the situation calls for it.
+The only purpose of dynamic bidding is to use it when the situation calls for it.
 There are several occasions where using this method of bidding has many benefits compared to fixed bids and down bids only.
 You should use dynamic bidding on your product if:

 If a campaign is faulty in itself, not even an advertisement is going to save it.
 Dynamic bidding might be a relatively complex thing – it’s far from a magic spell.
 You will still need to put in as much, if not even more effort than you used to.